pooyamiri91/docs/mep/MEP.md

 4. Transaction Management
 5. Revenue Sharing
 6. Sponsorship and Brand Integration
+7. Discount & Promotion
-7. Donations and Crowdfunding
+8. Donations and Crowdfunding
-8. Different IPG and Payment Method
+9. Different IPG and Payment Method

 ### <a name="apiIntegrations"></a> 8. **API & Integrations**